Debugging Slow PostgreSQL Queries in Production

 GROUP BY u.id, u.name;

-I ran EXPLAIN ANALYZE on it in a read replica first โ never run expensive diagnostic queries against your primary when it's already struggling, that's a lesson I learned the hard way on a different occasion โ and the execution plan told the whole story.
+Ran EXPLAIN ANALYZE on a read replica โ never run diagnostic queries against your primary when it's already struggling, that's a lesson from a different bad day โ and the execution plan told the story immediately.

 Seq Scan on posts p (actual time=0.012..234.567 rows=85000 loops=1)